Board development is a cycle that includes:

 - Forms related to board members such as expense forms

 If it seems overwhelming to print and bind all this information, boards should consider loading the documents onto a CD or memory stick or posting documents on an organizational website or wiki.
 Once the main orientation has been completed, a personal check in with new members should occur three to six months later to see if further support is needed.
-For more ideas about orientation, click here.
+As well, hosting a special “meet and greet” session for new board members, and/or a social event, go a long way to breaking the ice and making new board members feel included from the start.

 Boards should think outside the box when it comes to training.
 Retreats, online courses, podcasts, online training and attending conferences are alternatives to tried and true workshops and guest speakers.